 Pete Hernandez, a migrant worker, was tried for the murder of his employer, Joe Espinosa, in Edna, Texas, in 1950.
 Hernandez was convicted by an all-white jury.
 His lawyers appealed.
 They argued that Hernandez was entitled to a jury “of his peers” and that systematic exclusion of Mexican Americans violated constitutional law.
 In a unanimous decision, the United States Supreme Court ruled that Mexican Americans—and all “classes”—were entitled to the “equal protection” articulated in the Fourteenth Amendment.

-In 1896 [confirm date], the United States Supreme Court declared in Plessy v.
+In 1896, the United States Supreme Court declared in Plessy v.
 Ferguson that the doctrine of “separate but equal” was constitutional.
-In 1954, the United States Supreme Court overturned that decision and
+In 1954, the United States Supreme Court overturned that decision and ruled unanimously against school segregation.

 As Cold War tensions eased, exhibitions allowed for Americans and Soviets to survey the other’s culture and way of life.
 In 1959, the Russians held an exhibition in New York, and the Americans in Moscow.
 A videotaped discussion between Vice President Richard Nixon and Soviet Premier Nikita Kruschev, the so-called “Kitchen Debate,” won Richard Nixon acclaim at home for his articulate defense of the American standard of living.
 In the following extract from July 24, 1959, Nixon opened the American Exhibition in Moscow.